Legal Studies Program

 - Demonstrate oral and written communication skills with lawyers, clients, co-workers, witnesses, court personnel, and other professionals.

-- Demonstrate the acquisition of skills and occupational competencies necessary for entry into the legal field and the aspiration to contribute to the advancement of the paralegal profession.
+- Demonstrate the acquisition of skills and occupational competencies necessary for entry into the legal field or for acceptance to post-graduate institutions

-- Demonstrate an understanding of the emerging issues regarding the role of the paralegal in the effective delivery of legal services in both the private and public sectors.
+- Demonstrate an understanding of the emerging issues regarding the role of the paralegal and attorney in the effective delivery of legal services in both the private and public sectors.

 - Demonstrate the acquisition of a framework for ethical decision making and solving ethical dilemmas that arise in the legal work environment.